sxagan/cordova-plugin-media_with_setAudioStreamType/README.md

 # cordova-plugin-media-with-setAudioStreamType

-Fork of mediaplugin with adding ability to change media play type: Ring, Music, Notification
+Fork of mediaplugin with adding ability to change media play type: Ring, Music, Notification, system

 This plugin provides the ability to record and play back audio files on a device.